Transmorphers

 Transmorphers is a 2007 American science fiction alien invasion film released direct-to-DVD on June 26, 2007.
-It was written and directed by Leigh Scott and produced by David Michael Latt and The Asylum, "a studio whose work gets slightly more respect than the Girls Gone Wild series, and slightly less than backyard-wrestling DVDs", according to Keith Phipps of AVClub.
-Transmorphers was developed as a mockbuster, intending to capitalize on Michael Bay's Transformers.
-The film was followed by a 2009 prequel, titled Transmorphers: Fall of Man.
+It was written and directed by Leigh Scott and was produced by The Asylum, "a studio whose work gets slightly more respect than the Girls Gone Wild series, and slightly less than backyard-wrestling DVDs", according to Keith Phipps of AVClub.
+Transmorphers was developed as a mockbuster, intending to capitalize on both Transformers (2007) and Terminator 3 (2003).

 Plot

-In 2014, a race of aliens piloting giant robots have conquered Earth and forced humanity to live underground.
+In 2009, a race of aliens piloting giant robots have conquered Earth and forced humanity to live underground.
 They have done this by altering the environment, causing constant rainfall and darkness.
 Over 300 years later, after many generations of living underground, a small group of human rebels plan to finally take back their world from the mechanical invaders.
 They soon learn however that the aliens do not pilot the robots, but are the robots.

 A patrol, led by Lt.
 Blackthorn (Thomas Downey), is sent out to capture one of the robots, a Z-bot, so its operating ability can be studied.
 The patrol is suddenly ambushed by several robots, with some being able to reconfigure themselves, revealing different weapon systems.
 These units, the 'transmorphers', ambush humans by appearing as mundane features of the terrain, even fooling detection systems.
 The robots use "brain scans" to read the minds of humans to know their battle plans.

 After Blackthorn's patrol is destroyed by the machines, a female lead officer of the human resistance group, General Van Ryberg (Eliza Swenson), argues with fellow officers of the Military and Science Guilds about how to fight the war.
 Despite some protests, Van Ryberg decides to reinstate a disgraced soldier named Warren Mitchell (Matthew Wolf), who was court-martialed along with his right-hand man, Itchy (Griff Furst), and cryogenically frozen for insubordination.
 They had killed their unit officer five years earlier.
 Mitchell is glad to be reinstated, but learns that his former lover, Karina Nadir (Amy Weber), a fighter pilot, is now married to General Van Ryberg.

 Mitchell assembles a small military patrol with Itchy as his second-in-command, and Flight Commander Xandria Lux (Shaley Scott), as his military adviser.
 The patrol is sent out to capture a Z-bot, intact, so its fuel cells can be studied.
 They hope to shut the machines down by contaminating the fuel cell and placing it in a large radio tower which supposedly controls the machines.